G2Lab/pQuant/workflow/README.md

 ### Notes
 - To run this workflow, this repository was cloned and code compiled in "tools/pQuant_enc"
-- Files are briefly described in the respective subdirectory README.md files Used to create index files for STAR, kallisto, and pQuant.
+- Files are briefly described in the respective subdirectory README.md files